 The alarm is going off.
 What should I do?

 The alarm will only trigger for one reason – The water flow to your home has exceeded the preset limit continuously for more than the amount of time that was programmed into the Leak Defense System.
 If there is an obvious water leak, call your Leak Defense System Installer or local plumber.
-If you don’t see any obvious signs of a leak then follow the prompts on the Control Panel to help you to determine the best course of action.
+If you don't see any obvious leak, it is likely your Trip Rate and/or Time to Alarm settings are simply set too conservatively for normal water use in your home.

 My water is off.
 How do I turn it back on?